nerc-project/nerc-eulas/EULA.md

 ## Copyright

 You agree to refrain from any and all copyright infringement in your use of the Services.
-The Provider will respond to notices of copyright infringement if they comply with the law, and such notices should be reported using the Provider's Digital Millennium Copyright Act procedures, which are available in the [contact information section](#contact-information).
+The Provider will respond to notices of copyright infringement if they comply with the law, and such notices should be reported using the Provider's Digital Millennium Copyright Act procedures, which are available in the [list of providers](#providers).
 The Provider reserves the right to remove without notice any content that is alleged to be infringing and to terminate the accounts of repeat infringers.
-The designated agent for notice of alleged copyright infringement on the Services is identified here.
+The designated agent for notice of alleged copyright infringement on the Services is identified in [the list of providers](#providers).

 ## Enforcement